ibm-cloud-docs/vpc/backup_service_vpc_create_policy.md

 Create backup policies and plans for {{site.data.keyword.block_storage_is_short}} volumes and {{site.data.keyword.filestorage_vpc_short}} shares to automate scheduled backups with tag-based targeting and retention rules.
 {: shortdesc}

-[Deprecated]{: tag-deprecated} The {{site.data.keyword.hscrypto}} are deprecated.
-Customers can use existing instances until 20 March 2027.
-For more information, see [Deprecation of IBM Cloud Hyper Protect Crypto Services](/docs/hs-crypto?topic=hs-crypto-faqs-deprecation-of-ibm-cloud-hyper-protect-crypto-services).
-For continued protection, consider migrating your existing encryption keys to a Dedicated {{site.data.keyword.keymanagementserviceshort}} instance.
-For more information, see the [Migration guide](/docs/key-protect?topic=key-protect-migrate-st).

 ## Before you begin
 {: #backup-prereqs}